pacifics/PassDao/README.md

 - Propose to change the Dao rules

-- Propose to upgrade one or all the smart contracts (except Pass DAO)
+- Propose to upgrade one or all the smart contracts (except Pass DAO who can't be updated)

 - Vote (for shareholders)

-- Buy shares
+- Buy shares and promote proposals:  allows to buy sharesin order to pay a contractor according to an approved proposal.

 =